t6lee21/Bimm143_github/README.md

-My classwork for F23 in BIMM143 at UCSD.
+My classwork for F23 in BIMM143 at UCSanDiego.